Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture Challenge.md

 2. The facilitator talks through each note in turn
 3. The facilitator creates a summary note that captures the agreement and divergence of the team's contributions
 4. The facilitator asks for any further thoughts from the team and adds to the summary if necessary
-5. The facilitator then leads an analysis of the summary to firm up what an idealistic and ambitious view of success looks like and resolve any disagreements.
+5. The facilitator then leads an analysis of the summary to firm up what an **ambitious** view of success looks like and resolve any disagreements.
+6. The next step is to make sure that we know when we have achieved success **measureable**.
+The following questions can be used as a start point:

+    - What objective measures can we use to confirm that we have achieved success?
+    - What measures can we use to help us understand that we are on trackj to deliver success
+    - How does this change our definition of success?
+    - Is it still **significant** and **ambitious**?​

+1. We now have a view of success, a target state that is

+    **S**ignificant
+    **M**easureable
+    **A**mbitious

+Now it's time to take another short break!

+---
+# Route to Value
+### Purpose:
+### Duration: 1 hour

-6. The next step is to make this **realistic**.
+6. The next step is to make sure that we being **realistic**.
 The following questions can be used as a start point:

     - What is the maximum that should be paid to solve this problem​?
     - What are the major steps required to deliver the ideal​?